Special Education (SPEC)

 This course serves the training needs of special educators who must function as resource persons to the larger school community.
 It develops in learning disability specialists, resource teachers, and other special education personnel, the communication skills necessary to advise and consult effectively regarding learning and behavioral problems.
 Through a didactic-experiential approach, the course considers the consultant role itself in the modern school.
 Problems of communication within a complex social structure, the nature of evaluative information and its communication, translating prescriptive programming and behavior management data into effective therapeutic intervention, modes of intervention, group process in consultation; communication with home community and other disciplines provide the focus for this course.

-SPEC 675 Corrective Techniques for Teaching the Exceptional Children (3 Credits)
+SPEC 675 Corrective Techniques for Teaching the Exceptional Student (3 Credits)

-This course emphasizes analysis of educational tasks and preparation of instructional objectives and instructional sequences as they are related to the school curriculum for children with disabilities.
-Lesson planning, task analysis, and unit planning are discussed.
-Preparation of remedial materials and specialized techniques for correction of learning difficulties are included.
+This course emphasizes analysis of educational asks and preparation of instructional objectives and sequences for students with disabilities and others requiring extra supports.
+Lesson plan-ning, task analysis, and unit planning are discussed.
+Preparation of remedial materials and specialized techniques for correction of learning differences is included.

 SPEC 678 Behavior Interventions for Children with Autistic Spectrum Disorders (3 Credits)